South-African-History-Online/sahistory-web/webroot/modules/custom/db_fixes/README.md

 ### Installation Hook

 - `db_fixes_install()`: When the module is first installed, this hook:
-  - Sets the schema version to 11001 to prevent schema tracking warnings
   - Directly applies the watchdog location column fix during installation
   - Includes error handling in case the table doesn't exist yet
+  - Allows update hooks to be properly detected and run on existing installations

 ### Update Hooks